Names of God in Islam: Sufi mysticism

-There is a tradition in Sufism to the effect the 99 names of God point to a mystical "Most Supreme and Superior Name" (ismu l-ʾAʿẓam (الاسْمُ ٱلْأَعْظَم).
+Similar to the mainstream Sunnis, there is a tradition among the followers of Sufism to the effect the 99 names of God point to a mystical "Most Supreme and Superior Name" (ismu l-ʾAʿẓam (الاسْمُ ٱلْأَعْظَم).
 This "Greatest Name of God" is said to be "the one which if He is called (prayed to) by it, He will answer."
 More than 1000 names of God are listed in the Jawshan Kabir (جَوْشَنُ ٱلْكَبِير—literally "the Great Cuirass") invocations.
 Sufi mystic Ibn Arabi surmised that the 99 names are "outward signs of the universe's inner mysteries".

 Ibn Arabi (26 July 1165 – 16 November 1240) did not interpret the names of God as mere epithets, but as actual attributes paring the universe both in created and possible forms.
 By these names, the divine traits disclose for humans, whose divine potential is hidden, can learn to become a reflection of such names.
 However, such reflections are limited; the divine traits do not equal the divine essence of the names.
 Influenced by the metaphysical teachings of Ibn Arabi, Haydar Amuli assigned angels to the different names of God.
 Accordingly, the good angels as a whole are a manifestation of God's Names of Beauty.
 Shaitan (shayatin) on the other hand are a manifestation of God's Names of majesty, such as "The Haughty".